-We hereby consent to the incorporation in the Prospectus constituting a part of this Registration Statement on Form SB-2, of our report dated February 3, 2006 relating to the consolidated balance sheet of Chembio Diagnostics Inc. and Subsidiaries as of December 31, 2005 and the consolidated statements of operations, stockholders' equity (deficit) and cash flows for the two years in the period ended December 31, 2005, our report contains an explanatory paragraph regarding the Company's ability to continue as a going concern.

-We also consent to the reference to us under the headings "Experts" in the Prospectus.
+We consent to the inclusion in Amendment No. 2 to the Registration Statement on Form SB-2 and the related Prospectus of Chembio Diagnostics, Inc. and Subsidiaries of our report dated February 3, 2006 with respect to the consolidated balance sheets of Chembio Diagnostics, Inc. and Subsidiaries as of December 31, 2005 and 2004 and the related consolidated statements of operations, changes in stockholders' equity, and cash flows for the years then ended.
+We also consent to the reference to our firm under the heading "Experts" in such Registration Statement.

-Lazar Levine & Felix LLP
+Lazar Levine and Felix LLP